colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 **Operational Metrics:**

-To ensure Layer 1 delivers on its promise, monitor these key indicators:
+To ensure Layer 1 delivers on its promise, monitor these key indicators (as detailed in Table 9: Data Quality Metrics & SLAs):

 | Metric | Target | Critical Threshold |
 |--------|--------|-------------------|